openshift/microshift/docs/howto_config.md

 |-------------------------------|--------|
 | /etc/microshift/manifests     | Read-write location for configuration management systems or development
 | /usr/lib/microshift/manifests | Read-only location for embedding configuration manifests on ostree based systems

-The list of manifest locations can be customized via configuration using the above-mentioned `manifests` section of the `config.yaml` file or via the `MICROSHIFT_MANIFESTS` environment variable as comma separated directories.

 ## Manifest Example